Skip navigation

 Application Process

-The county judge must apply for the grants on behalf of sheriff’s offices and constable’s offices.
-For the prosecutor’s grant program, the prosecutor — county judge, district attorney, criminal district attorney, or county and district attorney — must apply for the grant in their own respective office.
-A list of application requirements is available on the Comptroller’s website.
+The list of application requirements state that a county judge must apply for the grants on behalf of sheriff’s offices and constable’s offices.
+For county attorney’s, the county judge or county attorney must apply on behalf of the office.
+For district attorney, criminal district attorney or county and district attorney’s office — the prosecutor must apply for the grant for its own respective office.

 The first grant application cycle took place Jan.
 1-31, 2024.
-All qualified counties and prosecutor’s offices could apply for the grant funding during this period, regardless of their fiscal year start date.
-For the second round of grant applications, a county or prosecutor’s office must apply for grants within 60 days prior to each office’s fiscal year start date, extending to no later than 30 days after that date (Exhibit 3).
-By law, failure to meet the deadline means that qualified office will have to wait until the next fiscal year to apply.
+All qualified counties and prosecutor’s offices could apply for the grant funding during this period, despite their fiscal year start date.
+For the current grant applications, a county or prosecutor’s office must apply for grants within 60 days prior to each office’s fiscal year start date, extending to no later than 30 days after that date (Exhibit 3).
+By law, failure to meet the deadline means that office will have to wait until the next fiscal year to apply.

 Exhibit 3